mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 The current limitations of MaxScale are listed in the [Limitations](../About/Limitations.md) document.

+# Performance Optimization

+* Tune `query_classifier_cache_size` to allow maximal use of the query classifier cache.
+Increase the value and/or system memory until the set of unique SQL patterns fits into memory.
+By default at most 15% of the system memory is used for this cache.
+To detect if the SQL statements fit into memory, monitor the `QC cache evictions` value in `maxctrl show threads` to see how many evictions take place.
+If it keeps increasing, increase the size of the query classifier cache.
+Using the query classifier cache with a CPU bound workload gives a roughly 20% improvement in performance compared to when it is turned off.

+* A faster CPU with more CPU cores is better.
+This is true for most applications but especially for MaxScale as it is mostly limited by the speed of the CPU.
+Using `threads=auto` is recommended (the default starting with MaxScale 6).

+* Network throughput between the client, MaxScale and the database nodes governs how much traffic can be handled.
+The client-to-MaxScale network is likely to be saturated first: having multiple MaxScales in front of the cluster is an easy way of solving this problem.

+* Certain MaxScale modules store data on disk.
+A faster disk improves their performance but depending on the module, this might not be a big enough of a problem to worry about.
+Filters like the `qlafilter` that write information to disk for every SQL query can cause performance bottlenecks.

 # Troubleshooting

 For a list of common problems and their solutions, read the